toddy617/oxy-runs-qbus/README.md

 end)
 ```

-and last but not least add this to your shared.lua in the core
+and last but not least add this to your qb-core/shared.lua in the core

 ```lua
 ["oxy"] 			             = {["name"] = "oxy", 				            ["label"] = "Oxy", 				        ["weight"] = 700, 		["type"] = "item", 		["image"] = "oxy.png", 		            ["unique"] = false, 	["useable"] = true, 	["shouldClose"] = true,	   ["combinable"] = nil,   ["description"] = "Get that stress GONE"},